Legal Issues for Reiki Practitioners in California

 SB-577’s requirements for advertising Reiki sessions

 In addition to the requirements stated above, SB-577 also mandates that certain information be included in all advertising.
-Specifically, if you are advertising your Reiki services, you are required to “disclose in that advertisement that he or she is not licensed by the state as a healing arts practitioner” (from SB-577).
+Specifically, if you are advertising your Reiki services, you are required to “disclose in that advertisement that you are not licensed by the state as a healing arts practitioner” (from SB-577).

 At the time of this writing, there are still many questions about this section of SB-577.
 For example: